 The exact capacity of the tank is not specified, but it’s probably between three and four gallons (11-15 liters).
 The shell does not have a resistance adjustment dial like the First Degree Fitness E-520.

 However, you can still add or remove water from it if you want to increase or decrease the overall resistance.
-There are markings on the water tank which delimit six levels of resistance.
+There are six different levels of resistance marked on the water tank.

 Like any other rower with fluid resistance, the Merax model delivers a dynamic response during rowing.
 Therefore, the resistance increases by the strength you put behind each stroke (the harder you pull the handle, the more resistance you will get).
 This creates a rowing feel similar to rowing a real boat through the water.

 The level of noise generated by the machine is shallow.
 As a pointer, it won’t cover the sound of your TV set on one of the lowest sound settings.
 Also, the “woosh” sound generated with each stroke has been described by many users as relaxing.

 The console unit included with the Merax rower features an LCD divided into multiple sub-sections.
 It indicates time, time, SPM, strokes, distance (measured in meters), calories, and pulse.
 The machine doesn’t have any pulse sensors, so the unit can only read your pulse via a wireless HR chest strap (sold separately).